MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 2 - Create a data entity with a computed column.md

 -   Extended Data Type: **CustName**

-20.Select the **Balance** virtual field, and then configure the following
+21. Select the **Balance** virtual field, and then configure the following
     properties:

 -   Is Computed Field: **Yes**